Mario & Sonic at the Olympic Games: Development

-After Sega transitioned from hardware to third-party development in 2001, Nintendo and Sega developed a closer relationship and worked together on F-Zero GX—the first significant video game collaboration between the two.
+After Sega transitioned from hardware to third-party development in 2001, Nintendo and Sega developed a closer relationship, with the first significant video game collaboration between the two being Amusement Vision developing F-Zero GX for the GameCube in 2003.
 The idea for a crossover game between Sega's Sonic the Hedgehog and Nintendo's Mario characters had been casually discussed between the two companies; Sonic Team leader Yuji Naka and Mario creator Shigeru Miyamoto, respectively, had their private discussions revealed in 2005.
-Sonic the Hedgehog is the protagonist of the video game series released by Sega in order to provide the company with a mascot to rival Nintendo's flagship character Mario in the early 1990s.
 Despite the discussions, the idea was not acted on as it lacked a setting that would give the game "an exclamation mark".

-The idea of an Olympic setting for the mascots originated after Sega was awarded the Beijing 2008 Olympic license approximately a year later.
+The idea of an Olympic setting for the mascots originated after Sega was awarded the license for the 2008 Summer Olympics in Beijing approximately a year later.
 The developer adopted the IOC's mission to promote a sporting spirit and wanted to interest young people in the Olympics with its newly acquired license.
 The corporation decided to base the sports game around its characters that "young people love and are very iconic" instead of creating a more realistic simulation.
 Sega then requested Nintendo for permission to include Mario in the game, setting up the first matchup between their mascots.
 Nintendo approved and partnered with Sega in-house to add another layer of quality control to the development.
 Both companies felt that the competitive sportsmanship of the Olympic Games provided an ideal choice as a setting for the once-rival mascots.